Hale Education

-Hale Education is a private non-profit educational organization with 1,250 acres of land, 20 miles of trails, and 4 ponds in Westwood and Dover, Massachusetts.
+Hale Education is a private non-profit educational organization with over 1,100 acres of land, 20 miles of trails, and 4 ponds in Westwood and Dover, Massachusetts.
 Hale is best known for its youth summer camps, as well as its year-round educational programs.

 History

 Work on acquiring land property was begun by Robert Sever Hale (brother of Richard Walden Hale, Boston law firm founder) in the early 1900s.
 In 1918, he established a formal tie with the Boy Scouts of America and began the organization.
 In 1926, the organization became known as the Dover-Westwood Scout Reservation of the Boston Council.
 Twenty acres were opened as a scout camp during that year under the name Camp Storrow as well.
 The Dover-Westwood Scout Reservation continued to acquire land through the 1930s.
 In 1930, the organization was named Scoutland.
 In 1941, Robert Sever Hale died and Scoutland was renamed the Robert Sever Hale Camping Reservation in his honor.
 In 1993, the organization's name was changed to the Hale Reservation, Inc. During its rebranding in 2015, the name was shortened to Hale.